black-puppydog/lykin_tutorial/part_6_update_ui/README.md

 	 - Peer list
 	 - Post list
 	 - Post content
- - Update route handlers to return templates
  - Populate peer list with data

 ### Define Layout Shape

 Before getting started with code, it might be helpful to know the shape of the layout we'll be building in this installment.

-The layout is composed of a topbar for navigation, a peers column on the left, and a column of posts and post content on the right.
+The layout is composed of a topbar for navigation, a peers column on the left and a column of posts and post content on the right.
 Here's a diagram to illustrate the basic shape:

 ```text
 ┌───────────────────────────────────────────────────┐